jsender/single-file-guides/PostgreSQL/linux/configuration/PostgreSQL Ubuntu 18.10 configuration.md

 `apt install unixodbc`

-**odbcinst** is a tool for managing database connections' configuration located in odbc.ini and odbcinst.ini files.
+**odbcinst** is a tool for managing database connection configurations located in odbc.ini and odbcinst.ini files.

-**odbc.ini** file contains specific DSNs' configurations and **odbcinst.ini** holds information about currently installed (slash detected) _drivers for database connections_.
-Upon odbcinst's installation it should automatically create those files and fill odbcinst.ini with detected drivers.
+**odbc.ini** file contains specific DSN configurations and **odbcinst.ini** holds information about currently installed (/ detected) _drivers for database connections_.
+After odbcinst's installation it should automatically create those files and fill odbcinst.ini with detected drivers.
 If no driver was found it is possible to add it manually or through odbcinst (see man page).

 Sample /etc/odbcinst.ini for PostgreSQL ODBC:
 ```